labermt/CST126SRS02/README.md

 TIPS:
 - There is NO file I/O in this assignment.
 NONE!
 Only std::cin and std::cout.
 - Be certain to read the Class Policy document on things "not expressly mentioned in an SRS".
+- You may want to redirect your input and output using the Windows command shell. ex: >out.txt <in.txt
+- Read about redirecting input and output from a Windows shell if this isn't clear.
+- When processing data directly from cin, you can generate an eof by entering Ctrl-Z on a line by itself.